Get misdemeanor convictions off your criminal record

 You must do all of these:

-Not have two or more domestic violence convictions from different incidents
+- Not have 2 or more domestic violence convictions from different incidents

-Wait at least five years since you completed the sentence.
-This includes any treatment ordered
+- Wait at least 5 years since you completed the sentences.
+This includes any treatment ordered.

 There is only one requirement.
-You must have been at least 21 years old at the time of the conviction.
-Use our Vacate a Marijuana Misdemeanor Conviction packet.
+You must have been at least 21 years old at the time of the offense.
+Use our Vacate a Cannabis (Marijuana) Misdemeanor Conviction packet.
 The Vacate a Cannabis (Marijuana) Misdemeanor packet also has instructions for vacating hearings that could be helpful to you even if your conviction is not related to cannabis.

 Yes, if all these are true:

-You can prove by a preponderance of evidence that you were a victim of trafficking.
+- You can prove by a preponderance of evidence that you were a victim of trafficking.
 You must prove that the offense you want to have vacated was a result of being trafficked.

-You have no other pending criminal charges anywhere for any crime besides prostitution
+- You have no other pending criminal charges anywhere for any crimes besides prostitution.

-Washington State Courts Website: www.courts.wa.gov has a statewide directory of courts, with addresses and numbers.
-It also has legal info and forms, including:
+The Washington State Courts Website, courts.wa.gov, has a statewide directory of courts, with addresses and numbers.
+It also has legal information and forms, including:

 Get Legal Help